DForant/coffeeguild/readme.md

 # The Coffee Guild - Brand Identity & Website Brief

+## Overview

+The Coffee guild is a small neighborhood coffeeshop that is looking to build an online presence.
+They would like to step up their online game with a complete brand and website design.

 ## Client Questionaire

 1. Why do you want to have a new website, or have your current site redesigned?